-“Time in business is an important factor lenders and banks look at when evaluating a financing applications,” says Katherine Li, head of product marketing at BlueVine, which provides small business owners with flexible lines of credit.
+“Time in business is an important factor lenders and banks look at when evaluating financing applications,” says Katherine Li, head of product marketing at BlueVine, which provides small business owners with flexible lines of credit.
 “Businesses that have been operating for more than a year generally have a stronger chance of being approved for small business loans.
-That’s because by the one-year mark it is assumed that you’ve already achieved some kind of momentum and more likely to be able to take on more debt obligations.”
+That’s because by the one-year mark it is assumed that you’ve already achieved some kind of momentum and are more likely to be able to take on more debt obligations.”

 Time In Business General Guidelines

 How long does your business need to operate before it will qualify?
 Here are some general guidelines, though it’s important to keep in mind that every lender has its own standards:

 - Business credit cards – 1 day in business